AGL launches Exclusive Range of Kitchen and Bathware with over 60 new products - www.lokmattimes.com

 AGL launches Exclusive Range of Kitchen and Bathware with over 60 new products

-Ahmedabad (Gujarat) [India], September 13: AGL, one of India’s largest Luxury Surfaces and Bathware Solutions brands, has launched its ...
+PNN Ahmedabad (Gujarat) [India], September 13: AGL, one of the largest Luxury Surfaces and Bathware Solutions brands in India, ...

-Ahmedabad (Gujarat) [India], September 13: AGL, one of India’s largest Luxury Surfaces and Bathware Solutions brands, has launched its exciting new range of kitchen and bathware products.
-With its in-house manufacturing capacity and robust R&D team, the company has added 60 new products to its extensive catalogue, thereby expanding its SKUs.
-With this, the company continues to provide customers with exhaustive quality products catering to their choice.
+Ahmedabad (Gujarat) [India], September 13: AGL, one of the largest Luxury Surfaces and Bathware Solutions brands in India, has launched its exciting new range of kitchen and bathware products.
+With its in-house manufacturing capacity and robust R&D team, the company has added 60 new products to its extensive catalogue thereby expanding their SKUs.
+With this, the company continues its endeavour of providing customers exhaustive quality products catering to their choice.

-The new product line comprises kitchen sinks, round basins, a premium range of one-piece water closets and shower heads.
-The product line also introduces Luxor- 3D siphonic rimless wall-hung water closet, for the first time in India.
-As these new launches fulfil the AGL bathware product basket in 360 modes, the company has taken this opportunity to implement Elevate360.
+The new product line comprises of kitchen sink, round basins, premium range of one-piece water closets and shower heads.
+The product line also introduces Luxor- 3D siphonic rimless wall hung water closet, for the very first time in India.
+As these new launches fulfil AGL bathware product basket in 360 mode, the company has taken this opportunity to implement Elevate360.

-· The new product range is the first launch of AGL Bathware to be manufactured at their Morbi plant

-· The company has introduced Elevate360, a virtual event to launch its new products and product range

-Speaking on the new launch and Elevate360, Mr. Kamlesh Patel said, “We at AGL have always strived to provide quality products that set a standard in the market.
+Speaking on the new launch as well as Elevate360, Kamlesh Patel said, "We at AGL have always strived to provide quality products that set a standard in the market.
 Our new product launch is a testament to our qualitative manufacturing strength.
-With this, we are also implementing Elevate360, a novel way designed by team AGL to introduce new products virtually by reaching out to traders and consumers through various social media platforms.
-This product line is the first to be introduced through virtual event Elevate360.
-The company plans to introduce new products and product lines through Elevate360 medium.”
+With this we are also implementing Elevate360, a novel way designed by team AGL to introduce new products virtually by reaching out to traders as well as consumers through various social media platforms.
+This product line is the first one to be introduced through virtual event Elevate360.
+The company plans to introduce new products and product lines in future through Elevate360 medium."

 To offer comprehensive building materials solutions under one umbrella, the company entered the bathware manufacturing.
 While the company introduced its bathware range in 2019, AGL established its own manufacturing unit in the year 2023.
 The company has established a 0.66 million pieces per annum cutting-edge tech plant for bathware products, marking a significant shift from third-party sourcing to internal manufacturing.
 AGL Bathware commenced commercial operation on October1, 2023 and the new product range is the first launch of company which has been manufactured at their Morbi unit.
 The company expects the bathware division to achieve a turnover of approximately Rs.
 400 crore within the next five years.